-Barnabé Anglade: Basically, we went for the style which suited the best our talented artists!
+Barnabé Anglade : Basically, we went for the style which suited the best for our talented artists!
 Our initial focus was on character and background design.
 We came across artworks made by a German artist, Celia Kaspar, and fell in love with her style, a daring mix between cartoon and realism, strength and emotion.
-So we contacted her directly and as she liked our concept she joined the team!
+So we contacted her directly, and as she liked our concept, she joined the team!

 Still, we wanted to see how our take on art would appeal to our target audience.
 Great thing about Ubisoft is that we have Consumer Study Department that would help us validate our direction with consumer insights rather than relying entirely on our own artistic intuition.
-So we worked together with Celia and created two additional art style concepts, one more cartoony, one more realistic; but the study showed that the original art style was the most appealing, so we were quite happy about it! (laughs).
+So we worked together with Celia and created two additional art style concepts, one that is more cartoony and one that is more realistic; but the study showed that the original art style was the most appealing, so we were quite happy about it! (laughs).

-— Ubisoft gave your team creative freedom, yet increasing chances of success.
+— Ubisoft gave your team creative freedom while increasing the chance of success.
 Did you do any playtests?
 If so, how?

 During the tests, we filmed the testers playing the game, while they were giving instant feedback.
-After each test session an interview was conducted.
+After each test session, an interview was conducted.
 The results were very positive in terms of art and animation which further validated our concept.
 However, they unanimously suggested that the game lacked a strong plot and a sense of purpose to drive the characters and to engage the players throughout the game.
 This was a valuable lead for us to iterate on the story as we started with too much of a “light” tone.
-Few months of iterations later, we beta-tested in Ireland and soft-launched in Canada.
+After few months of iteration, we beta-tested in Ireland and soft-launched in Canada.

 — The story is quite engaging.
 Is it based on a real story or did it originate from a book?